The future of work?

 With the malice that echoes from the social networks this morning, you could think that: “Startup Jimdo: fun culture on the edge”Was the title of Gerhard Kenk on Crosswater Job Guide.
 One can read out the prejudice that passion and fun are only conditional for one Company are good.
 Work, especially in Germany, has to be hard and hurt.
 Or not?

 This was just the case recently as a result of a study also in BrandEins, which gave the topic of start-up culture with Jimdo and his barefoot CEO as an example a multi-page contribution:

-"Starting at a certain size, start-ups face similar problems to traditional businesses: what Stefan Kühl has outlined for the early New Economy is confirmed by a new study by Lead, a Mercator Foundation think tank based on interviews with founders.
-The lust-driven initiative of the employees and the hierarchy-free coexistence are according to the study of myths.
-It also goes in these companies quickly to a tight organization and clear responsibilities, says Markus Baumanns, co-author and Chief Consultant Company Companions.
+“Starting from a certain size, start-ups are struggling with similar problems to classic companies: What Stefan Kühl has shown for the early New Economy is confirmed by a new study by Lead, a think tank of the Mercator Foundation, which is based on interviews with founders.
+According to the study, the pleasure-driven initiative of the employees and the hierarchy-free cooperation are myths.
+These companies are also quick to have a tight organization and clear responsibilities, says Markus Baumanns, co-author and head of the Consulting Company Companions. ”

 No efficient management structures